-In the remainder of this paper, we aim to get insight in some of the core elements and steps of Dutch food industry using an explorative research strategy.
-More in particular, we will present results on drivers, strategies, KPIs that companies use, improvement opportunities that have main attention in industry and, finally, barriers companies experience in sustainability improvement.
-This assessment should be seen as a first analysis as only a limited number of companies are investigated.
-In the SCALE project more extended research will take place, finally resulting in three pilots in which improvement options will be implemented and tested.
+In the remainder of this paper, we apply parts of the framework on a number of companies in the Dutch food industry.
+More in particular, we present the drivers, strategies and KPIs that companies use, the improvement opportunities that have main attention in industry and, finally, barriers that companies experience in sustainability improvement.
+We use a qualitative methodology, combining explorative webbased research, desk analysis of sustainability reports and certificate programs and semi-structured interviews.